17 Team Meeting Topics to Boost Team Spirit and Collaboration

 Team meetings can be a great way to share status updates and make sure all your team members are on the same page.

-Start your status update team meetings by discussing project updates with your team.
+Start your status update meetings by discussing project updates with your team.
 This includes what features are being worked on, what’s finished, and if everything is on track.

 Keep it short and relevant.
 For instance, if the design team changes the user interface of a website, share that with the marketing team.